irhum/ResNet18-Flask/README.md

 In order to use this:
 1. Clone the repository
-2. `cd` into the repository from a terminal, and run the `server.py` script to start the server.
+2. Run the `server.py` script to start the server.
 3. With the server activated, from a seperate terminal run the `request.py` script passing in the directory of the image to be classified using the `-i/--image` flag, (eg. `python3 request.py --image "cats.jpg"`)

 You will need both PyTorch and Flask installed in the Python environment from which the scripts are run